Lancetnik/Propan/README.md

 ## Declarative?

-With declarative tools you should define **what you need to get**.
-With traditional imperative tools you should write **what you need to do**.
+With declarative tools you can define **what you need to get**.
+With traditional imperative tools you must write **what you need to do**.

 Take a look at classic imperative tools, such as <a href="https://aio-pika.readthedocs.io/en/latest/" target="_blank">aio-pika</a>, <a href="https://pika.readthedocs.io/en/stable/" target="_blank">pika</a>, <a href="https://github.com/redis/redis-py/" target="_blank">redis-py</a>, <a href="https://github.com/nats-io/nats.py" target="_blank">nats-py</a>, etc.